Kármán line: Alternatives to the FAI definition

 The U.S. Armed Forces definition of an astronaut is a person who has flown higher than 50 mi above mean sea level, approximately the line between the mesosphere and the thermosphere.
-NASA formerly used the FAI's 100 km figure, though this was changed in 2005, to eliminate any inconsistency between military personnel and civilians flying in the same vehicle, when three veteran NASA X-15 pilots (John B. McKay, William H. Dana and Joseph Albert Walker) were retroactively (two posthumously) awarded their astronaut wings, as they had flown between 90 km and 108 km during the 1960s, but at the time had not been recognized as astronauts.
+NASA formerly used the FAI's 100 km figure, though this was changed in 2005 to eliminate any inconsistency between military personnel and civilians flying in the same vehicle.
+Three veteran NASA X-15 pilots (John B. McKay, William H. Dana and Joseph Albert Walker) were retroactively (two posthumously) awarded their astronaut wings, as they had flown between 90 km and 108 km during the 1960s, but at the time had not been recognized as astronauts.
 The latter altitude, achieved twice by Walker, exceeds the modern international definition of the boundary of space.

 The United States Federal Aviation Administration also recognizes this line as a space boundary:

 Works by Jonathan McDowell (Harvard-Smithsonian Center for Astrophysics) and Thomas Gangale (University of Nebraska-Lincoln) in 2018 advocate that the demarcation of space should be at 80 km, citing as evidence von Kármán's original notes and calculations (which concluded the boundary should be 270,000 ft), confirmation that orbiting objects can survive multiple perigees at altitudes around 80 to 90 km, plus functional, cultural, physical, technological, mathematical, and historical factors.
 More precisely, the paper summarizes:

 These findings prompted the FAI to propose holding a joint conference with the International Astronautical Federation (IAF) in 2019 to "fully explore" the issue.